29cengi/SpoofMyDevice_Devices/README.md

 The app reads root-level `.json` files from this repository and turns them into selectable presets.

+## Disclaimer
+This project is intended for research, testing, educational purposes, and authorized use only.
+Make sure your use complies with local laws, platform rules, and the policies of the apps you test.

 ## AI Policy
 This fork involves the use of AI to generate missing/unavailable props, which may not be accurate, use with caution.
 You've been warned!